-Since the above \eqref{ken04} imply the coercivity and strict convexity of the potential $ \Psi_0 $, we can conclude the item (I), by applying the general theory of convex analysis (cf. \cite[Proposition 1.2 in Chapter II]{MR1727362}).
+Because \eqref{ken04} implies the coercivity and strict convexity of the potential $ \Psi_0 $, we conclude the proof of item (I) by applying the general theory of convex analysis (cf. \cite[Proposition 1.2 in Chapter II]{MR1727362}).

-As well as, the item (II) can be verified, immediately, as a straightforward consequence of the general theory of convex analysis (cf. \cite[Proposition 1.2 in Chapter II]{MR1727362}), applied to the following proper, l.s.c., coercive, and strictly convex function:
+Additionally, we can verify item (II) immediately as a straightforward consequence of the general theory of convex analysis (cf. \cite[Proposition 1.2 in Chapter II]{MR1727362}) applied to the following proper, l.s.c., coercive, and strictly convex function: